matrix-org/synapse/docs/admin_api/rooms.md

 all local users.
 If `purge` is `true` (the default), all traces of the old room will be removed from your database after removing all local users.
 If you do not want this to happen, set `purge` to `false`.
-Depending on the amount of history being purged a call to the API may take several minutes or longer.
+Depending on the amount of history being purged, a call to the API may take several minutes or longer.

 The local server will only have the power to move local user and room aliases to